MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/data-binning-module/databintype-enumeration.md

 ---
 title: "DataBinType Enumeration | Microsoft Docs"
-description: Describes the DataBinType enumeration, which is used to specify data bin shape rendering, and provides a list of related properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the DataBinType enumeration, which is used to specify the shape of a data bin rendered in the layer, and provides a list of its properties which includes circle, hexagon, hexCircle, pointyHexagon and square. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""